-MANAGEBAC/TECHNOLOGY SYSTEMS
+TODDLE/TECHNOLOGY SYSTEMS

-We use a variety of technology systems schoolwide, including Office 365 Teams, ManageBac as our curriculum management platform and iSAMS as our student information system.
+We use a variety of technology systems school-wide, including Office 365 Teams, Toddle as our curriculum management and parent communication platform, and iSAMS as our student information system.
 Training and support in these systems is provided for all staff.
-In the Elementary School , students and teachers use the Seesaw platform, which holds the student's digital portfolio.
-Additionally, Seesaw serves as a communication tool to share what students are currently learning, as well as upcoming events.
-In the Secondary School, ManageBac is the primary form of communication with students and parents.